jamesghazard/Cmacc-Org/Doc/G/NW-NDA/99/WiP/VSCode.md

 https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup

 Is there a way to see what remote one is working with?
+Still unclear.